Cincinnati-Design-LAB/architour/README.md

 Pre-Launch Cleanup:

-- [ ] Get build working on Netlify so preview is up to date
+- [✔️] Get build working on Netlify so preview is up to date
 - [ ] Link component should be used in building body and attributes
 - [ ] Set up google analytics
 - [ ] Add click tracking
-- [ ] Responsive style check
+- [✔️] Responsive style check
 - [ ] Upgrade Astro
 - [ ] Extend field for icon (Tour)
+- [ ] Explore using Unpic rather than processing during build.
+(Need to fix the initial loading for images.)

 Stackbit Cloud Fixes:

 - [ ] Ensure that updating a location updates the static map in a cloud project
 - [ ] Mapbox map doesn't load in Stackbit

-Post-Launch Options:

-- [ ] Get automatic content reloading working
+- [ ] Do an audit of fields and add better controls as needed
   - [ ] Simplify `preview` where it is used (look for `TODO` — talk to Simon)
-- [✔️] Replace Contentlayer with a custom mechanism
-- [ ] Consider putting the image variation complexity in component
-  - [ ] Consider if Unpic can help
-  - [ ] Generate dimension ratio transformations (original, square, landscape)
-  - [ ] Generate URLs for widths every `100` pixels from `100` to `4000`
-  - [ ] ResponsiveImage component should be fed the sizes and automatically add DPR

 Notes to add: